fred-jeong/TimeToGetInShape/README.md

-# Time to Get In Shape
+# Time To Get In Shape
 Workout tracker gym application log to help plan for your next gym session!

 # Getting Started